 Cytoskeleton and Cell Division

-In collaboration with David Drubin and Georjana Barnes (University of California, Berkeley) and Stefan Westermann (Research Institute of Molecular Pathology, Vienna, Austria), we have shown that the 10-subunit Dam1 kinetochore complex assembles into rings around microtubules that move processively with microtubule ends, thus coupling microtubule depolymerization to directional movement.
-Our cryo-EM studies of Dam1 rings around microtubules have allowed us to describe the structure and organization of the Dam1 ring and have shed light on the nature of Dam1 oligomerization and on the interaction of the Dam1 complex with the microtubule surface.
+Microtubule dynamic instability is essential during mitosis, and a number of cellular factors, including structural kinetochore components, interact with the dynamic ends of microtubules and are able to modify the behavior of these polymers.
+Most importantly, outer kinetochore complexes use unique structures at microtubule ends to harvest the energy of the nucleotide-coupled assembly and disassembly processes to carry out cellular work.
+In collaboration with David Drubin and Georjana Barnes (University of California, Berkeley), we showed that the 10-subunit Dam1 yeast kinetochore complex assembles around microtubules into rings that move processively with microtubule ends, thus coupling microtubule depolymerization to directional movement.
+Cryo-EM studies of Dam1 rings around microtubules have allowed us to describe the structure and organization of the Dam1 ring and have shed light on the nature of Dam1 oligomerization and on the interaction of the Dam1 complex with the microtubule surface.

 Septin assembly and membrane interactions.
 Septins are highly conserved GTPases that form filaments in vivo and in vitro and are essential in a variety of membrane-remodeling processes, most notably cytokinesis.
 We are particularly interested in the combinatorial character of septin-septin interactions and the interplay between membrane interaction and septin self-assembly.
 In collaboration with Jeremy Thorner (UC Berkeley), we have shown how the four essential mitotic yeast septins (Cdc3, Cdc10, Cdc11, and Cdc12) and the nonessential Shs1 come together in functional complexes and how they interact within filaments.
 We have described a marked enhancement in assembly that is totally dependent on and specific to PIP2 (phosphatidylinositol-4,5-bisphosphate), a signaling lipid known to be localized at the bud neck and to be essential to the cytokinetic process.
-Our recent characterization of the bud neck ultrastructure has shown the presence of coexisting septin filaments running both parallel and perpendicular to the bud axis.
-The relationship between in vivo phenotypes and septin assembly, organization, and interaction with different proteins is a major interest in our lab.
+Our characterization of the bud neck ultrastructure has shown the presence of coexisting septin filaments running both parallel and perpendicular to the bud axis.
+The relationship between in vivo phenotypes and septin assembly, organization, and interaction with different proteins is a major interest of our lab.

 Portions of this work are also funded by the National Institute of General Medical Sciences.